stan-alam/music/LUCY/README.md

-## linear mapping of light spectra from celestial object to melodic patterns based on Lucy Tuning.
+## linear mapping of light spectra from celestial object to musical notes based on Lucy Tuning.
-## Similar to Pythagoras/Kepler music of the spheres."
+## Similar to Pythagoras/Kepler, "music of the spheres."
           In lieu of using geometric intervals between astronomical objects, I will be using
-## the wavelengths within the electromagnetic radiation.
+          the wavelengths within the electromagnetic radiation.

 ## Objective: